mabackma/medical_questionnaire/README.md

 The back end returns an AI generated summary from all the multiple choice answers and spoken answers.

-This summary is displayed on the app.
+The AI generated summary is displayed on the app.

 [Medical summary back end](https://github.com/mabackma/medical_questionnaire_backend)